Oshman Family JCC, Palo Alto, CA

 presented in partnership with the Oshman Family JCC

 Spend your day learning, eating, and celebrating at the intersection of food, sustainability and Jewish life

 I have not yet seen a “food festival” where you can take classes of this nature.
 Jewish or not, sustainability is becoming increasingly important to everyone who shares this earth.
 I thought it was an excellent event.”

 Join Bay Area foodies, rabbis, nutritionists, chefs, farmers, vegans, and omnivores in celebration of the values of the Jewish Food Movement: local, accessible, healthful food, crafted by people who are treated fairly, and grown or produced in a way that promotes a healthy, sustainable, and diverse environment.

 Explore the Bay Area’s Jewish culinary landscape with artisan food pop ups and a shuk (market) full of purveyors of local, sustainable food, art, crafts, and other goods.
-Choose from a variety of interactive and DIY workshops on beekeeping, dumpling-making, veggie-fermenting, and more!
-Modern twists on Jewish foods, complimentary goodies, photo booth, live music, and hands-on fun for the whole family!
+Choose from a variety of interactive and DIY workshops on honey, cheesemaking, edible gardening, and more!
+Modern twists on Jewish foods, complimentary goodies, live music, and hands-on fun for the whole family!

 |10:00-4:00||Shuk Open: 20+ craft food makers, art, Judaica, photo booth, and activities with community organizations|